mreyesc22/MorQuestCode/README.md

 -	The model assumes that the systems’ reaction to SLR can be represented by a single adaptation time scale.

 The code develops calculation based on:
-i) sediment transport,
+1. Sediment transport,
-ii) hydrodynamic changes,
+2. Hydrodynamic changes,
-iii) expansion of the intertidal area based on the sediment supplement of the river, iv) changes of the coastline under the variation of sea level, and v) time adaptation scale.
+3. Expansion of the intertidal area based on the sediment supplement of the river,
+4. Changes of the coastline under the variation of sea level
+5. Time adaptation scale.

 ![MorQuest_Methology](https://github.com/mreyesc22/MorQuestCode/assets/43484469/706dc49b-a4cc-445e-a099-6ef70875ab8c)